 Now more than ever, safety remains our fundamental priority.
-We have strengthened our management, regular emergency preparedness exercises and the upskilling of our local
+We have strengthened our management, regular emergency preparedness exercises and the upskilling of our local former and the second second

 We are determined to contribute to the global energy transition with the highest levels of integrity and innovation - values that have always defined Perenco.
 This report not only highlights our progress but also underscores our commitment to transparency and our role in shaping the future of energy.